1.1.4 Resources

 orput

-step) and retrieves the files representing that version from the external system or object./opt/resource/out
+step) and retrieves the files and information representing that version from the external system or object./opt/resource/out

 - run in a put step.
 Generates a new version, usually based on some input generated by another step in the job.
 Depending on the resource, this may mean sending something to the external system.
 For the git resource, this means pushing commits to the external git repository.